Calculation of Kapitza resistance with kinetic equation: Results and discussion

 It is interesting that, just like in classic DMM, in kinetic DMM, the Kapitza conductance turns out to be independent of the density of crystals.
-Also, from the expression (31) it is clear why the averaging of the velocities should be carried out according to the formula (9).
+Also, from the expression (39) it is clear why the averaging of the velocities should be carried out according to the formula (10).

 The contribution of the relaxation of high-frequency phonons $2v^{R^2}\left(I_{T^L_D}^{T^R_D}/I_{0}^{T^R_D}\right)$ is small for a pair of substances with approximately equal values of the Debye temperature.
 However, if the Debye temperatures of two substances are significantly different, this contribution can be quite significant, given that the speed of sound is usually higher in the substance where the Debye temperature is higher.
-In the case when the results of kinetic DMM coincide well with the experimental results, taking into account the contribution from the relaxation of high-frequency phonons significantly improves the coincidence (Fig. \ref{fig3}).
+Considering the contribution from the relaxation of high-frequency phonons significantly improves the coincidence in the case when the results of kinetic DMM coincide well with the experimental results (Fig. 3).

-If we remove from the expression (31) the contribution of the relaxation of high-frequency phonons (HFP), we obtain the formula, which differs from the classical DMM formula, when averaging (9) is applied to it, only by a numerical factor.
+By removal the relaxation of high-frequency phonons factor (HFP) from the expression (39), we obtain the formula, which differs from the classical DMM formula, when averaging (10) is applied to, only by a numerical factor.
 The result of calculations using kinetic DMM without HFP is approximately $ 1.8 $ times greater.
 In many cases, classical DMM tends to overestimate the value of the Kapitza conductance.
-Kinetic DMM has an even worse agreement with experiment in such cases (Fig. \ref{fig4}).
+Kinetic DMM has an even worse agreement with experiment in such cases (Fig. 4).

 For a better understanding of the proposed method and model, we also consider a model with a free parameter.
-To introduce a free parameter, we discard a rather arbitrary condition of independence of the fraction of the energy transmitted in a certain direction from the side from which the phonon falls on the boundary (16) and introduce the transmission coefficient $t=|B^R|^2$.
-Having done the calculations for this model, similar to those above, we find
+In order to introduce a free parameter, we discard a rather arbitrary condition of independence of the fraction of the energy transmitted in a certain direction from the side of phonon incidence (17) and introduce the transmission coefficient $t=|B^R|^2$.
+Having performed the calculations for this model, similar to those above, we find